-A summary of the significant accounting policies adopted in the preparation of these financial statements is set out below.
+A summary of the material accounting policy information adopted in the preparation of these financial statements is set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 Plant and equipment

 Plant and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
 Cost includes expenditures directly attributable to the acquisition of the asset.